appwrite/website/src/routes/docs/quick-starts/nextjs/prompt.md

         ```

 4. Build the login page (client component)
-    - Create/replace app/page.js with this component using "use client".
+    - If this is a fresh project you just created above, you may replace `app/page.js` with this component using "use client".
+    - If you are working in an existing project, create a new route `app/auth/page.js` (or .tsx) instead of overriding the default route.
     - It must render:
         - Email/password inputs
         - Name input for registration